Nashville Public Schools Employee Files Lawsuit After Being Demoted For Filing Lawsuit Over “Let’s Make A Slave” Assignment

 It’s a dirty game.

-The controversy stems from back in February of this year, where surprisingly a Black student-teacher was dismissed after she prompted these 4th-grade students to recite disturbing lines from Lynch’s infamous speech.
+The controversy stems from back in February of this year, where surprisingly a Black student-teacher was dismissed after they prompted these 4th-grade students to recite disturbing lines from Lynch’s infamous speech.

 Now imagine if your child’s teacher had them read this in class: